Animated Charts — Create & Export as Video

 Animated Pie Chart

 Slices sweep in from the center, building the full circle segment by segment.
 Animated pie and donut charts work especially well when emphasizing proportion — one slice growing largest in front of the viewer's eyes has far more persuasive power than a static snapshot.
-Great for budget breakdowns, market share, and demographic splits.

 Use this when